corgibytes/freshli-cli/README.md

 #### Installing `freshli-agent-java` into the path

+> :warning: Important Note
+>
-> :warning: Some of the integration tests require `freshli-agent-java` to be correctly installed in the path.
+> Some of the integration tests require `freshli-agent-java` to be correctly installed in the path.

 You'll need to have the [Eclipse Temurin](https://adoptium.net/temurin/) version of Java 17 installed before running the following commands.
 And you'll need [Maven](https://maven.apache.org/install.html) for some of the agent commands.